On the dynamics of formation of generic singularities of mean curvature flow

+In the last subsection we studied the rapidly decaying $\theta-$dependent parts of $v$.
+Here we will study the other slowly decaying parts.

-The ideas are based on the arguments in \cite{GK1,GK2, HV2, FK1992, MZ1997}, and in particular \cite{MR1230711}, where the blowup of nonlinear heat equation is studied.
-The present problem is actually made easier by the estimates in Theorem \ref{THM:CoMini}, derived from \cite{ColdingMiniUniqueness}.
+Technically the present situation is very close to spherically symmetric MCF, and nonlinear heat equations.
+This makes it possible to use the techniques in \cite{GK1,GK2, HV2, FK1992, MZ1997}, and in particular \cite{MR1230711}, where the blowup problem of nonlinear heat equation was studied.
+The present problem is actually easier because Theorem \ref{THM:CoMini} provides some preliminary estimates.